Empowering mothers worldwide through connection, support, and shared experiences

 Why is my newborn gagging but not vomiting?

-This is often linked to mild or silent reflux, where milk comes up the food pipe but does not result in visible spit-up.
-It can also happen due to saliva buildup or throat sensitivity.
-If your baby seems comfortable otherwise, it is usually not serious.
+This is often associated with silent reflux, where stomach contents move up the esophagus but do not result in visible spit-up.
+It can also be caused by saliva or mucus buildup.
+If your baby is comfortable between episodes and feeding well, it is usually not serious.

 Why does my baby wake up gagging?